 Moss is a tiny non-flowering plant which, for most, is the worst of all lawn troubles.
-It is important to realise that moss is a symptom and not a primary cause of a run down lawn, this means that treating moss directly with moss killer isn’t enough.
+It is important to realise that moss is a symptom and not a primary cause of a run down lawn, this means that treating moss directly with moss control isn’t enough.
 The only way to ensure a moss free lawn is to find the cause and deal with it.
 Failure to manage the cause or causes of moss growth will result in the moss returning on a regular basis.
 Moss will develop in areas of your lawn that are in poor health, this could be due to a number of reasons such as:

 The causes of moss in a lawn

 Lawn care factors